GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-primer/index.md

 [WICG GitHub repository](https://github.com/WICG/conversion-measurement-api).

 {% Aside %}
-This API is part of the Privacy Sandbox, a series of proposals to satisfy third-party use cases without third-party cookies or other cross-site tracking mechanisms.
+This API is a part of Privacy Sandbox, a series of proposals to satisfy third-party use cases without third-party cookies or other cross-site tracking mechanisms.
 See [Privacy Sandbox proposals](https://developers.chrome.com/docs/privacy-sandbox).
 {% endAside %}